laoergege/laoergege-blog/packages/vuepress-plugin-vssue-next-compat/README.md

 A hook which you can modify the oauth url is runing before vssue redirect to the oauth url.

-> I found that the github oauth callback url is cannot contain chinese path !
-So I add a new api.
+> I found that the redirect url （the oauth callback url） is cannot contain chinese path !
+So I add a new api which you can modify the redirect_uri query param.

 ```html
 <template>